 - Grading submissions that have been checked in Turnitin, including leaving audio comments, using drag-and-drop feedback tags, and typing comments in line

 Turnitin is available from within Canvas.
 Instructors simply configure Turnitin when setting up a Canvas assignment that requires an online submission.
 Instructors can also view the similarity check results within Canvas.
-For instructions, please see the Learn@UW-Madison Turnitin “Getting Started” KB doc.
+For instructions, please see the Learn@UW-Madison Turnitin “Getting Started” guide.

 Turnitin similarity checking for students is available only if the instructor enables it on a particular assignment.